 When parents are married, they automatically have joint legal and physical custody of their children.
 However, in situations where parents are unmarried or separated, the process of determining custody can become more intricate.
 Typically, the mother has sole legal and physical custody of the child in the absence of a court order, but fathers have rights too if they can establish paternity.
 In such cases, it may be in the best interest of both parents to consult with an Orange County child custody lawyer who can provide guidance and assistance in handling custody arrangements.
+Courts often encourage unmarried parents to formalize custody to prevent disputes and ensure enforceability should disagreements arise later.

 Understanding California’s child custody laws and the implications of not having a court order in place is crucial for parents who are trying to co-parent effectively.
 It is essential for both parents to be informed of their rights and obligations to ensure the well-being and proper upbringing of their children, even in the absence of a formal custody agreement.
+Without a court order, law enforcement cannot enforce visitation or parenting time, which can lead to complications if parents disagree.

 California custody laws for unmarried parents